JoaoLaimer/JoaoNotes/01 - Cybersecurity/01 - Certifications/CompTIA Security+/Domain 1 (General Security Concepts)/Fundamentals of Security/Confidentiality.md

 Process of converting data into code to prevent unauthorized access.

 ### Access Controls
 Ensure only authorized personnel can access certain types of data.
+Identification, [[Authentication]], and [[Authorization]] are the three core identity and access management activities.
 ### Data Masking
 Method that involves obscuring data within a database to make it inaccessible for unauthorized users while retaining the real data's authenticity and use for authorized users.